The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 They are heat-moldable to ensure the best fit possible.
 Simply put them in the oven for 20 minutes (160°F / 70°C), let them cool down a bit, put your feet in, and tighten the straps (learn more).
 If they deform over time, repeat the process to maximize the fit.

 Bont Vaypor S offer much more than “just” heat molding.
-They provide your feet with good arch and lateral forefoot support for even better fit and comfort.
-They are also well-ventilated, so they are perfect for hot summer days.
+They provide your feet with good arch and lateral forefoot support for an even better fit and comfort.
+They are also well-ventilated, making them perfect for hot summer days.

 Another thing I like about them is the replaceable heel pads that wear out over time if you often walk in your cycling shoes.